Definitions

 Sales growth, %

-The difference in net sales between two periods in relation to net sales for the earlier period.
+The difference in net sales between two periods in relation to the net sales for the earlier period.
 Shows the operations’ sales performance.
-BONESUPPORT’s objective during 2023-2025 is to grow sales with 40 percent per year, measured as an average and normalized sales growth CAGR from 2023-2025.
+BONESUPPORT’s objective during 2024 is to grow sales with over 50 percent (constant exchange rates).

 Gross profit